toniahurst/FinTech_Project_1/README.md

 ## Technologies

 This program uses Python 3.7.10, Pandas, Anaconda version 4.10.3, JupyterLab 3.0.14, SQLite, and Voila.
-It also uses libraries from pandas, JSON, Dotenv, OS, Plotly Express, and Pathlib.
+It also uses libraries from pandas, JSON, Dotenv, OS, Plotly Express, tkinter, and Pathlib.
 It was written on macOS Catalina 10.15.7.

-The base code for the interactive for the real_cost_calculator strated as base code from https://djangocentral.com/creating-user-input-dialog/
+The real_cost_calculator currently under development started as base code from https://djangocentral.com/creating-user-input-dialog/

 ## Usage